Texting & Driving

 - 26% of all car crashes in 2014 involved cell phone use.

-- More than 1,000 people are injured every day due to a distracted driver.
+- Thousands of people are injured every day due to a distracted driver.

 - In 2015 42% of teens say they have texted while driving—and texting and driving is the leading cause of death in teens.

 As you can see, texting while driving has very real consequences that will only get worse unless we work together to make these statistics a thing of the past.

 Texting and driving is especially dangerous because it incorporates all types of driving distractions:

 - Visual: Takes your eyes off the road.

 - Manual: Takes your hands off the steering wheel.